 The Group's internal audit has been outsourced to an independent service provider i.e. Vaersa Advisory Sdn.
-Bhd. which has replaced RCA Corporate Services Sdn.
-Bhd. with effect from 31 July 2020 to carry out the internal audit function.
+Bhd. ("Vaersa") to carry out the internal audit function.
 Prior to their appointment, the Audit Committee has considered the following criteria:-

 - Length of establishment;

 - Core specialty area;

 - Industry reputation;

 - International affiliation;

 - Qualification and experience of engagement partner and team; and

 - Existing client base.